splunk/observability-workshop/docs/apm/hotrod-trouble.md

 ---

-## 2. Viewing the Hot R.O.D. application in your browser
+## 2. Examine traces in the waterfall view

 !!! note "AWC/EC2 Users"
     If you are using an AWS/EC2 instance, the application will be available on port 8080 of the EC2 instance's IP address.
 Open your web browser and go to `http://{==EC2-IP==}:8080/`, you will then be able to see the application running.